TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-migration-from-radscheduler.md

 __AppointmentCreating__ – occurs when an appointment is going to be created.
 Via the __AppointmentCreatingEventArgs__ the following properties can be accessed:

-* NewAppointment

-* Cancel
+* __NewAppointment__ - gets or sets the appointment that is going to be added.
+By default this property is null.
+When you create a custom appointment here is the moment to pass it.

+* __Cancel__ - set this boolean property to True, when you want to cancel the event.

 __AppointmentCreating__ – occurs when an appointment is going to be created.
 Via the AppointmentCreatingEventArgs you can access the following properties:

-* Appointment

-* Cancel

-__AppointmentCreated__ - occurs when the new appointment is created and the edit appointment dialog window is about to be shown.

-Via the __AppointmentCreatedEventArgs__ you can access the following properties:

-* CreatedAppointment
+* __Appointment__ - gets the newly created appointment.
+This property is read-only and you can use it to initialize the appointment.

+* __Cancel__ - set this boolean property to True, when you want to cancel the event

 __AppointmentCreated__ - occurs when the new appointment is created and the edit appointment dialog window is about to be shown.